theself-advocacytoolbox

 Welcome to the Self-Advocacy Toolbox!
 This blog is a place to share our struggles, triumphs, and anecdotes in the self-advocacy journey.
 Here, we'll talk about things we have learned with the Toolbox and also how we answer the Advocacy Questions:

-What do I want?
-What are my immediate and long-term goals?
-What obstacles are in the way of me achieving it?
-How can I change my environment (socially, personally, at work, at school) in order to achieve it?
-What steps are going to make that possible?
 I'll be speaking about the Toolbox at many events in the coming year.
 One of these is the Body Love Conference, April 5 in Tucson, AZ., and another is the Oregon Country Fair, July 11, 12, and 13, in Veneta, OR.
 I'll keep this site updated with appearnaces and look forward to hearing your stories.